nMaax/mouseBot/README.md

 This python script is going to make your mouse move automatically around a little box in the screen, the purpose of this is to make your pc always awake and make you look not AFK for other programs/websites who tries to control that

+This script is mainly invented for Windows/Linus machines since Mac already has an app called [Amphetamine](https://apps.apple.com/gb/app/amphetamine) who do this work greatly.
+In any case anyone can use this script :smiley:

+There are 3 version of the program:
+1. Amphetamine
+2. Amphetamine 2
+3. NightOWL

+They all do the same job with small differences, if in doubt I suggest you to use Amphetamine 2 :rocket:

 ## How to install

 ### Dependencies